Gipetto/site/_posts/2005-08-31-no_more_carpooling.md

 #### So, how much am I gonna pay for gas?

-While it takes Premium gasoline to keep the turbo fit the car can actually attain decent gas mileage so long as you behave.
+While it takes Premium gasoline to keep the turbo happy the car can actually attain decent gas mileage so long as you behave.
 Keeping a short and slow accelerator pedal while driving can keep the turbo from kicking in and save a ton on gas.
 Stepping on it for long periods (hard to do, really, since it goes so damn fast there really isn't anywhere to let it go and stretch its legs for a long time) can, and will, change that gas mileage significantly.

 #### Very pleased